quiltdata/quilt/docs/Technical Reference.md

 To protect against data loss in the event of a region failure, enable [S3 Bucket Replication](https://aws.amazon.com/s3/features/replication/) on all S3 buckets.

+The time to restore varies with storage needs, but a <2-hour recovery time objective (RTO) and <15 minute recovery point objective (RPO) are generally possible.

+To restore Quilt in your backup region:
+1. Create a new Quilt stack from the same CloudFormation template in the backup region.
+1. Connect the replica buckets (in the backup region) to your Quilt stack.
+In the Quilt catalog, select "Users and Buckets"->"Buckets" and enter the bucket information.

 ## Emergency Maintainance
 See [Troubleshooting](Troubleshooting.md)